Dr. Janet Heukeshoven

 The SMU Band also performs for the undergraduate commencement ceremony and other official university events when the occasion arises.

-The Concert Band has made a commitment to not only performing the very best traditional and contemporary wind band literature possible, but also to commission a new work for band every other year through the Kaplan Commissioning Program, established in 1998.
-Past composers who have written for the band include Grammy award winning Steve Barnett, Lee Kesselman, Philip Rothman, and internationally acclaimed composer Judith Lang Zaimont, Marc Bernstein, and Paul Richards.
-This April the band will premier a new work by Larry Bitensky, a piece for narrator and band based on an old Russian Jewish folk tale.
+Past composers who have written for the band include Grammy award winning Steve Barnett, Lee Kesselman, Philip Rothman, internationally acclaimed composer Judith Lang Zaimont, Marc Bernstein, and Paul Richards.
+The band recently premiered a new work by Larry Bitensky.
+Katanya is a composition for narrator and band based on an old Russian Jewish folk tale similar to the Thumbalina story.
+The composer narrated the work at the Family Weekend premiere September 2013.
 For additional information on the Kaplan commission Program please click on the Kaplan Project link.